Please email me for a copy of any of the papers below in case you don’t have access to the respective journal.

 Regularity Comparativism about Mass in Newtonian Gravity, Martens, N.C.M.
 (2017), Philosophy of Science 84(5): 1226-1238

 - Published Version

 Comparativism—the view that mass ratios are not grounded in absolute masses—faces a challenge by Baker which suggests that absolute masses are empirically meaningful.
 Regularity comparativism uses a liberalised version of the Mill-Ramsey-Lewis Best Systems Account to have both the Laws of Newtonian Gravity and the absolute mass scale supervene on a comparativist Humean mosaic as a package deal.
 I discuss three objections to this view, and conclude that it is untenable.
 The most severe problem is that once we have reduced away the absolute masses, there is nothing that stops us from also reducing the mass ratios.

-- Martens, N.C.M.
-(2012), “Parity violation and the reality of space”, In: Proceedings of the Student Research Conference, Utrecht, the Netherlands, 21 November 2012, p.221-224.
+Parity violation and the reality of space, Martens, N.C.M.
+(2012), In: Proceedings of the Student Research Conference, Utrecht, the Netherlands, 21 November 2012, p.221-224.

 - Against Comparativism about Mass in Newtonian Gravity — a Case Study in the Metaphysics of Scale

 - DPhil thesis in Philosophy of Physics & Metaphysics

 - Supervisors: Dr. Oliver Pooley, Prof. David Wallace, Dr. Adam Caulton.